Cleveland Military Divorce Lawyer

 - Either party engaged in adultery

-- The filing party was the victim of extreme cruelty at the hands of the
+- The filing party was the victim of extreme cruelty at the hands of the other party

 - The marital contract was fraudulent

 The military property division laws in Ohio incorporate the Ohio laws along with laws governed by the Uniformed Services Former Spouse’s Act (USFSPA).
 This act is responsible for monitoring how military retirement benefits are divided upon divorce.
 Under the USFSPA, no benefits are distributed to the non-military spouse if the parties were married for under 10 years.

 Count on Our Cleveland Military Divorce Attorney to Protect Your Interests

 At The Law Offices of LeeDaun C. Williams LLC, our experienced and compassionate attorney will guide you throughout your military divorce process.
 We understand this legal matter can be emotionally complex and will do everything we can to take the legal burden off your shoulders.